 That is the reason why I made a mother toolkit for baby brainwashing.
 Many people misunderstand this work as a satire on Chinese education.
-In fact I don’t refer to a specific context.
-A lot of voices tell us about education brainwashing in China, so many Chinese people will remain suspicious of many ideas.
-Instead, people are too confident in their own cultural habits to really understand other people’s values.
+In fact, I don’t refer to a specific context.
+Many voices tell us about education brainwashing in China, so many Chinese people will remain suspicious of many ideas.
+Instead, people are too confident in their cultural habits to understand other people’s values.

-What is more important: to take or not to take yourself too seriously in order to be creative?
+What is more important: taking or not taking yourself too seriously to be creative?

-I have to say not to take myself too seriously is important.
-Most of time, except commercial projects, I will use objective theory as the basis of the world view of my works, no matter art works or design works.
+I have to say not taking myself too seriously is important.
+Most of the time, except for commercial projects, I will use objective theory as the basis of the world view of my works, whether artworks or design works.
 In other words, I think my works are composed of 70% logic and 30% romance.

 Who or what was the last person, place or thing that fascinated you?

-Recently I went to Fujiko・F・Fujio Museum in Japan, which tells me the life journey of Doraemon’s creator Fujiko F Fujio.
+Recently I went to the Fujiko・F・Fujio Museum in Japan, which tells me about the life journey of Doraemon’s creator Fujiko F Fujio.
 I grew up with Doraemon and his friends.
-When I saw children today still enjoy the same childhood dream in the museum, I was so touched by this scene.
-I like critical design and speculative design, meanwhile I hope I can create some critical works with vitality.
+When I saw children today still enjoying the same childhood dream in the museum, this scene so touched me.
+I like critical design and speculative design.
+Meanwhile, I hope to create some critical works with vitality.

 What directions do you see taking your work into?

-As I said, I hope make some works with both vitality and critique, which means the public can enjoy them, meanwhile, these works themselves have good artistic value.
+As I said, I hope to make some works with both vitality and critique, which means the public can enjoy them.
+Meanwhile, these works themselves have good artistic value.
 I am still exploring the way how to balance and combine.
 Next year I will try to create some characters with a new style of cuteness.
-Another plan is making some performance art works about experimental theatre.
-I’ve always been interested in experimental theatre, but not enough budget to try.
-Thanks for some recent opportunities, it should help me to achieve my hope.
+Another plan is to make some performance artworks about experimental theatre.
+I’ve always been interested in experimental theatre, but I do not have enough budget to try.
+Thanks for some recent opportunities.
+It should help me to achieve my hope.

 One for the road… What are you unafraid of?

 In real life, I am often a person who cares about the people’s opinions around me.
-But in my works I am glad to challenge people’s values and cognitions, sometimes the works are a little aggressive.
+But in my work, I am glad to challenge people’s values and cognitions.
+Sometimes, the works are a little aggressive.
 I can only get excited by making unsafe works of art.
-Therefore when it comes to what I’m unafraid of, I think the answer is safe.
-Like David Bowie said “… If you feel safe in the area you’re working in, you’re not working in the right area.
+Therefore, I think the answer is safe when it comes to what I’m unafraid of.
+Like David Bowie said, “… If you feel safe in the area you’re working in, you’re not working in the right area.